Bleala/Vdirsyncer-DOCKERIZED/README.md

       - TZ= # set your timezone, for correct container and log time, default to Europe/Vienna
       - AUTODISCOVER= # set to true for automatic discover, default to false
       - AUTOSYNC= # set to true for automatic sync, default to false
-      - UID= # optional, default to 1000
-      - GID= # optional, default to 1000
+      - AUTOUPDATE= # set to true for automatic Vdirsyncer and dependencies updates on container startup, default to false
-      - LOG= # optional, default to /vdirsyncer/log/vdirsyncer.log
+      - LOG= # optional, default to /vdirsyncer/vdirsyncer.log
       - CRON_TIME= # adjust autosync /-discover time, default to 15 minutes - */15 * * * *
       # Cron Time need to be set in Cron format - look here for generator https://crontab.guru/
       # Set CRON_TIME like that --> */15 * * * *
     volumes:
-      - /path/to/folder:/vdirsyncer
+      - vdirsyncer:/vdirsyncer              # Docker Volume
+      - /path/to/config:/vdirsyncer/config  # Vdirsyncer Config

 ```